dsobral/ADER/material/SingleCell_draft.md

 samtools view output_dropseq/starAligned.merged.bam | head
 ```

-#### 2.4 BAMTagHistogram (optional)
+#### 2.4 BAMTagHistogram

 The following command can be used to generate a histogram of absolute number of reads per cell barcode.
+This allows us to make a first (rough) estimate of the number of cells in our dataset.

 ```
 BAMTagHistogram I=output_dropseq/starAligned.merged.bam O=output_dropseq/read_counts.txt TAG=XC